Gary Oldman filmography

 Oldman's portrayal of Winston Churchill in the 2017 war drama film Darkest Hour earned him an Academy Award for Best Actor, a Golden Globe Award for Best Actor in a Motion Picture Drama, and a Screen Actors Guild Award for Outstanding Performance by a Male Actor in a Leading Role.

 Oldman has executive produced films like The Contender, Plunkett & Macleane (1999) and Nil by Mouth (1997), the latter of which he also wrote and directed.
 He's been featured in television shows such as Fallen Angels (1993), Tracey Takes On...
 (1999) and Friends (2001).
-He has voiced the characters Ignitius and Viktor Reznov in the video games The Legend of Spyro and Call of Duty, respectively.
+He has voiced the characters Ignitus and Viktor Reznov in the video games The Legend of Spyro and Call of Duty, respectively.